-While there’s little argument that iPhones and iPads are attractive, well-designed gadgets, they do come with strict limitations when it comes to the type of audio files they will accept — Apple isn’t known for playing nice with files, except those that it sells you.
-It can be frustrating to drop thousands on high-end hardware for playback, only to be limited by the Apple ecosystem.
+While iPhones and iPads are attractive, well-designed gadgets, they do come with strict limitations when it comes to the type of audio files they will accept — Apple isn’t known for playing nice with files, except those the company sells you.
+It can be frustrating to drop thousands on high-end hardware, only to be limited by the Apple ecosystem.

 FLAC stands for Free Lossless Audio Codec.
-It’s a high-resolution audio file that has been compressed (usually from a large WAV file) so that it is more manageable to store.
-The “lossless” compression of the files means that they’re around half the size of a hi-res WAV file, but none of the information has been discarded.
-MP3 only takes up a few megabytes of space, but it is a “lossy” file, and dumps up to 90 percent of the original file via compression when it’s created.
-Yep — up to 90 percent of your favorite music is lost in translation when compressed to MP3.
-Some people will tell you that you can’t hear the difference, but these people are wrong (or they don’t have good enough listening equipment).
+It’s a high-resolution audio file that has been compressed (usually from a larger WAV file) so it’s more manageable to store.
+The “lossless” compression of FLAC files means that, while they’re around half the size of a hi-res WAV file, none of the information has been discarded.
+Conversely, while an MP3 only takes up a few megabytes of space, it is a “lossy” file, and dumps up to 90 percent of the original file via compression when it’s created.

-Since FLAC files support higher sample and bit rates than CDs (starting at 24 bits/48kHz), they more accurately reproduce organic audio when they’re played on speakers or in headphones — the higher the numbers, the better the reproduction.
-It’s also true that if you have better audio components in your playback device, your audio files will sound better, which is why players like Astell & Kern’s AK Jr are worth splurging on, for some.
+Since FLAC files support higher sample and bit rates than CDs (starting at 24 bits/48kHz), they can more accurately reproduce the original studio recording when sourced through playback devices and speakers with high-quality components.
+The better the internal components, the better your FLAC files will sound, which is why stand-alone audio players like Astell & Kern’s SP1000M are worth splurging on for serious listeners.
 But there’s still an advantage to using hi-res files on your iOS devices.